kohkimakimoto/essh/docs/hosts.md

 ## Private Hosts

-Private hosts can be used to the tasks.
+Private hosts can be only used to the tasks.
+The hosts of this type can't be used by ssh login, and does not suggest by zsh-completion. also they can't be used with `--exec` option.

 You can use `private_host` function as an alias to define a private host.
 See the below example: